We can’t send you updates from Justia Onward without your email.

 Understanding your Google Ads Quality Score is an important part of increasing and evaluating the effectiveness of your Google Ads PPC campaigns.
 Read this post to learn more about why Quality Score matters to your law firm.

 Pay-per-click (PPC) advertising continues to play an increasingly important role in effective search engine advertising year after year.
 Google, the most popular search engine in the world, has consistently increased the percentage of paid ads before the organic search results on its search engine results page (SERP).
 The increase in paid ads means that even if you are the top-ranked organic law firm website in your location and practice area, you are still likely to appear well down the page and even below the fold in some cases.
 This is one of the reasons why it’s important to implement a holistic marketing approach that utilizes both SEO and PPC.

-Therefore, Google Ads PPC is key to maximizing your law firm’s visibility on the SERP.
+Nevertheless, Google Ads PPC is key to maximizing your law firm’s visibility on the SERP.
 However, an effective PPC strategy is not as simple as bidding the most on your desired keywords to help your ad appear at the top of the SERP.
 Instead, your bid is just one of the many factors the Google Ads algorithm analyzes when determining which ads will appear at the top of the page.

 Quality Score is one of the most frequently discussed (and most frequently misunderstood) aspects of the Google Ads process.
 Keep reading to learn more about what Quality Score is and why it matters to your law firm.